 Company reserves the right to impose a reconnection fee in the event Customer requests to resume access to the Services after a previous termination of access.

-All Fees are exclusive of taxes.
-Customer shall be responsible for any and all taxes related to this Agreement.
+Except for certain taxes, such as sales tax, all Fees are exclusive of taxes.
+Customer shall be responsible for any and all taxes applicable to their business that are related to this Agreement.
 Customer shall indemnify, defend and hold harmless Company and its officers, employees, and agents for any and all losses, costs, expenses, and liabilities (including but not limited to taxes, judgments, penalties, and interest) associated with taxes found to be applicable to Customer and due from Customer with respect to the Services, or any portion thereof, or otherwise due in connection with this Agreement (other than with respect to taxes due on the income of Company).

 16. Term and Termination